 Chris Husbands shares the story of Charles Milne Skepper: the LSE Sociology student, teacher and finally posthumous benefactor who joined the Special Operations Executive and worked as an agent during the Second World War.

-Charles Milne Skepper was a student at LSE 1926-29, earning a First in the BSc (Econ), special subject Sociology, before a brief period as a graduate student (though he did not complete his doctorate) and also an assistant teacher of Sociology 1930-32.
+Charles Milne Skepper was a student at LSE from 1926 to 1929, earning a First in the BSc (Econ), special subject Sociology, before a brief period as a graduate student (though he did not complete his doctorate) and also an assistant teacher of Sociology from 1930 to 1932.

 Skepper was born on 26 February 1905 in Richmond, Surrey.
 He and his younger sister (who also became an LSE student) spent much of their early life in France, although Skepper studied at Queen Elizabeth’s School in Cranbrook from September 1914 to July 1920.
 He was highly intelligent, a gifted linguist (in German, Spanish and Chinese as well as perfect French), left-wing and a self-described atheist.
 In the late 1920s he made two visits to the Soviet Union and had been a member of Friends of the Soviet Union, though was disabused by these visits of his earlier positive views of Soviet Communism.
 Throughout the 1930s he was in a partnership operating from near Paris, trading in antiques and travelling in the trade between France and Beijing.